imasy36/imasy36.github.io/README.md

 # imasy36.github.io
-My Portfolio
+#My Portfolio
-  with following details
+  -with following details
 Projects
   Facebook : A web page with design similar to Facebook [ Basic HTML & CSS ]

   GreenScreen : A visual effects technique for compositing (layering) two images.
 The technique has been used in many fields to remove a
               background from the subject of a photo .